populationgenomics/talos/docs/getting-started.md

 From version `10.0.0` onwards, all per-cohort inputs are provided in a single TSV file via `--input_tsv`.
 Each row in the TSV represents one cohort, and the workflow runs them in parallel into separate output directories.

-Various columns (history, ext_ids, seqr_map, mito) are optional.
-If they are not provided, NextFlow requires a real dummy file in their place - see the provided example input file [here](https://github.com/populationgenomics/talos/blob/main/nextflow/inputs/test.tsv)
+The optional columns (history, ext_ids, seqr_map, mito) can be omitted completely.
+If they are not provided, NextFlow defaults to a real but empty dummy file.
+See the provided example input file [here](https://github.com/populationgenomics/talos/blob/main/nextflow/inputs/test.tsv)

 | Column     | Required | Description                                                                    |
 |:-----------|:---------|:-------------------------------------------------------------------------------|